CumulusNetworks/docs/content/cumulus-netq-44/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 ### Remove a Workbench

 Admin accounts can remove any workbench, except for the default NetQ Workbench.
-Users accounts can only remove workbenches they have created.
+User accounts can only remove workbenches they have created.

 To remove a workbench: